Kernel Normalized Convolutional Networks: Evaluation

-\textbf{CIFAR-100-VGG-9 (Centralized)}: This case study capitalizes on the \emph{low-resolution} CIFAR-100 dataset to train the \emph{shallow} VGG-9 model in the \emph{centralized setting}.
-We adopt the data preprocessing and augmentation scheme widely used for the dataset \cite{huang2017-densenet, he2016preact-resnet, he2016-deep-resnets}: Horizontally flipping and randomly cropping the samples after padding them, and normalizing the feature values by the mean and standard deviation (STD) of the dataset.
-The cropping and padding sizes are $32 \times 32$ and $4 \times 4$, respectively.
-For the kernel normalized VGG-9, the feature values are only divided by $255$ so that they lie in range $[0$, $1]$.
-We train the models for $200$ epochs using the cosine annealing scheduler \cite{loshchilov2017-cosine-annealing}.
-The optimizer is $SGD$ with momentum of $0.9$; weight decay is $0.0001$.
+\textbf{Dataset.} The CIFAR-100 dataset consists of $50000$ train and $10000$ test samples of shape $32 32$ from $100$ classes.
+We adopt the data preprocessing and augmentation scheme widely used for the dataset \citep{huang2017-densenet, he2016preact-resnet, he2016-deep-resnets}: Horizontally flipping and randomly cropping the samples after padding them.
+The cropping and padding sizes are $32 32$ and $4 4$, respectively.
+Additionally, the feature values are divided by $255$ for KNResNets, whereas they are normalized using the mean and standard deviation (SD) of the dataset for the competitors.

-\textbf{CIFAR-100-PreactResNet-18 (Centralized)}: This case study aims to train the \emph{deeper} PreactResNet-18 model on the \textit{low-resolution} CIFAR-100 dataset in the \emph{centralized environment}.
-The data preprocessing/augmentation and training procedure are the same as the CIFAR-100-VGG-9 case study, except the models are trained for $150$ epochs, and weight decay is $0.0005$.

-\textbf{CIFAR-10-ResNet-8 (Differential privacy)}: The goal of this case study is to train the shallow ResNet-8 model on the CIFAR-10 dataset in a \textit{differentially private learning setting}.
-The feature values are divided by $255$ for the kernel normalized ResNet-8, whereas they are normalized with the mean and STD of the dataset for the group and layer normalized counterparts.
-The models are trained for $50$ epochs, where the learning rate is divided by $2$ at epochs $20$ and $40$.
-The optimizer is SGD with zero-momentum.

-\textbf{Imagenette-ResNet-18 (Federated learning)}: This case study employs the \textit{medium resolution} Imagenette dataset to train the \textit{deeper} ResNet-18 model in a Non-IID \textit{federated environment} consisting of $10$ clients with samples only form $2$ labels.
-The samples are normalized using the mean and STD of Imagenet for batch, group, and layer normalized models, while they are only divided by $255$ for the kernel normalized ResNet-18.
-The samples are horizontally flipped for all models.
-The kernel normalized ResNet-18 is trained for $300$ communication rounds with a fixed learning rate, whereas the competitors are trained for $500$ rounds due to their slower convergence rate.
-The training algorithm is FederatedAveraging with local epochs of $1$ \cite{mcmahan2017federated-learning}, and optimizer is SGD with zero-momentum.

-For all case studies, we conduct the experiments on a single GPU server equipped with \emph{NVIDIA RTX A6000} graphic processor and \emph{48GB} of GPU memory.
-For a given batch size, we perform parameter tuning by training the model using different learning rates, and determining the best learning rate based on the test/validation accuracy (Tables \ref{tab:cl-lr}-\ref{tab:dp-lr-epsilon} at Appendix \ref{sec:param_tuning}).
-We repeat the experiments three times, and report the mean and STD over the runs.
-For centralized and federated case studies, we consider the average of the last five epochs (rounds) as the representative accuracy of the run.
-For the differentially private case study, the final accuracy is assumed to be the representative one.